izzyrich/dissertation/README.md

 **Table of Contents**
-- [Code folder](/code): all code scripts for dissertation
+- [Code folder](/code): all code scripts for dissertation (link to GEE code [here](https://code.earthengine.google.com/?accept_repo=users/izzyrich/dissertation_work)).
-- [Images folder](/images): all images/figures for dissertation
+- [Data folder](/data): all data files for dissertation.
-- [Dissertation goals document](/dissertation_goals.docx): running list of goals and plans
-- [Full plan folder](/full_plan): all work regarding the full plan due 31 Jan
+- [Full plan folder](/full_plan): all work regarding the full plan due 31 Jan.
+- [Images folder](/images): all images/figures for dissertation.
+Also includes prediction figures made in Powerpoint.
+- [Notes folder](/notes): all notes from meetings and those taken during research/analysis.
-- [One page plan folder](/one_page_plan): all work regarding the one page plan due 17 January
+- [One page plan folder](/one_page_plan): all work regarding the one page plan due 17 January.
-- [Meeting notes document](/meeting_notes.docx): to track my notes from all meetings with Isla and/or Gergana
-- [Data references document](/data_references.docx): all references to data sources (cannot be inputted into Zotero)
+- [Organisation folder](/organisation): containing a running list of goals and tasks to do.
-- [Gitignore file](/.gitignore): outlines which files to ignore when syncing with RStudio
+- [Gitignore file](/.gitignore): outlines which files to ignore when syncing with RStudio.
-- [License file](/license.txt): containing the license for this repository
+- [License file](/license.txt): containing the license for this repository.

 **Current tasks**
 - Pre-register
-- Prediction figures
 - Classify land abandonment in Latvia over time

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).